 The beauty of Cape Town is undeniable—the plateau-topped mountain range that drops into a shimmering sea; the free-roaming wildlife, from whales breaching offshore to baboons that sunbathe on the roadside; the Georgian mansions and Victorian homes that line its residential streets.
 But there’s more to this city than its looks, including a dynamic urban center chock-full of world-class art, food, and design.
-The new place to stay—and be seen—is the Silo Hotel, on top of the V&A Waterfront's much-anticipated Zeitz Museum of Contemporary African Art.
+The place to stay—and be seen—is the Silo Hotel, on top of the V&A Waterfront's much-anticipated Zeitz Museum of Contemporary African Art.
 Here, 28 rooms feature bulging multi-faceted windows that look out towards Table Mountain.
 Its Granary Café is also the latest in the Mother City’s emergence of haute cuisine—though The Shortmarket Club (from the minds behind local favorite The Test Kitchen) is worthy of a look for its deco interiors and flavorful plates like Scotch eggs with truffle and kingklip with tamarind.
 Squeeze in some time outdoors, be it hiking at Lion’s Head or Cape Point, spotting penguins at Boulders Beach, or testing your surfing chops in chichi Camps Bay, home to the legendary Twelve Apostles Hotel.

 The tiny town of Essaouira, on Morocco’s Atlantic coast, first came on the global scene when Cat Stevens and Jimi Hendrix paid a visit in the 60s, but drop by today and you'll find it still retains a hippie-chic vibe.
 Fortified walls separate the beach from the town's maze of narrow streets, a mash-up of European and African architectural influences.
 You won't find any big-name hotels here—just charming riads opened by expats seeking a slower pace of life.
-We love the two-decade-old Villa Maroc, a classic thanks to its timeless white-and-taupe color scheme and a smattering of equally neutral-hued antiques and textiles found throughout its four Medina townhouses.
+We love Villa Maroc, a classic thanks to its timeless white-and-taupe color scheme and a smattering of equally neutral-hued antiques and textiles found throughout its four Medina townhouses.
 Looking for something more contemporary?
 Le Douar des Arganiers works open fireplaces in each of its four suites.
 After haggling for Berber rugs in the medina and taking a refreshing dip in the surf, refuel at Salon Oriental, known for its modern takes on local classics like lamb shoulder with candied spices and cockerel cooked with lemon and saffron in a traditional tagine.

 While the HBO smash hit Game of Thrones might have singlehandedly thrown this Adriatic gem into the spotlight, little has changed post-limelight.
 Medieval walls, Gothic and Baroque churches, Romanesque stone gates and Renaissance-era squares, and the narrow cobblestone streets that wind their way through it all still remain.
 Start your tour on Stradun, the main thoroughfare lined with Euro-style sidewalk cafés, before making your way to the ramparts, as they provide a breathtaking overview of the city’s terracotta rooftops and church spires.
-Villa Dubrovnik, built right onto a rocky cliff, is a rarefied classic with its floor-to-ceiling ocean views and private beach—though the new Hotel Kompas offers just as much wow-factor thanks to its collection of local contemporary art, minimalist guest rooms, and stunning Adriatic views from its Zenith bar.
+Villa Dubrovnik, built right onto a rocky cliff, is a rarefied classic with its floor-to-ceiling ocean views and private beach—though Hotel Kompas offers just as much wow-factor thanks to its collection of local contemporary art, minimalist guest rooms, and stunning Adriatic views from its Zenith bar.
 Heads up: the best views of all are had at café-bar Buža, a popular spot for sundowners.